Hello friends! Today’s post is sponsored by Eagle Brand® Sweetened Condensed Milk, and we are making some Cookie dough Fudge.

 - Grease the parchment paper lightly with spray or with oil, to help release the fudge.

-This recipe is for sure a keeper, and also super versatile, as you can add any chopped nuts, jam, other types of chips (white chocolate, peanut butter), dried fruit, and customize it to your liking!
+This easy fudge recipe is for sure a keeper, and also super versatile, as you can add any chopped nuts, a swirl of jam, other types of chips (white chocolate, peanut butter), dried fruit, and customize it to your liking!

 But if you love Cookie Dough, then leave as it is, it’s extremely easy to make and super delicious!